 Here's an example: the athlete who woke up "not right" after a particularly strenuous training block.
 His TSS for Tuesday's training shows the obstruction.
 The fact that he was sleeping less than seven hours a night only made matters worse.
 His morning SpO2 was indeed low, measuring in at 93%.
 It's a perfect example of an athlete who may believe he is well enough to go workout but whose poor sleep hours and low SpO2 back up his claims of "not feeling right."

-This athlete decided to take the following two days off from training and concentrate on rest and recuperation instead (he slept for a combined total of 9 hours over two nights).
+This athlete decided to take the following two days off from training and concentrate on rest and recovery instead (he slept for a combined total of 9 hours over two nights).
 His blood oxygen level eventually returned to normal, and the following training sessions were productive.
-The success of a training block and the avoidance of overtraining may be achieved with careful attention to the relevant statistics.
+Careful attention to the relevant statistics may help ensure the success of a training block and the avoidance of overtraining.

 Blood plasma volume is decreased over the first 48 hours at altitude to increase the blood's oxygen-carrying capacity per unit of volume.
 These adjustments won't feel great; you could feel like you're putting in more effort for less payoff.

 Blood volume and arterial oxygen content may be partially or fully restored after extended exposure to altitude due to the body's increased synthesis of red blood cells with bigger hemoglobin.
-When exercising for four weeks or more, your heart won't have to pump as quickly or as hard since your blood will carry more oxygen.
+Exercising for four weeks or more means your heart won't have to pump as quickly or hard since your blood will carry more oxygen.

-Once you've adapted to the altitude, your peak oxygen consumption will be the same as it is at sea level, but your arterial oxygen saturation will be higher.
-You may continue to compete and generally train at higher altitudes and even find more aerobic endurance at lower elevations.
+Once you've adapted to the altitude, your peak oxygen consumption will be the same at sea level, but your arterial oxygen saturation will be higher.
+You may continue to compete, train at higher altitudes, and even find more aerobic endurance at lower elevations.